 Relationships not only make life full, but they also help us grow.
 This is especially true of deeper and long-lasting friendships.
 When we learn to handle conflict well, it helps us grow closer to people.
 Conflict teaches us how to work through relational problems, making those long-standing friendships possible.

 4. It teaches us how to admit our wrongs and apologize.

 We can’t ignore a wrong.
 We have to deal with it, especially when we are the ones who have done it.
 Taking responsibility for our errors sharpens us.
-It molds us into people who have integrity and character.Forgiveness doesn’t absolve guilt or free us from consequences, but it does give us freedom and ability to heal.
+It molds us into people who have integrity and character.Forgiveness gives us freedom and the ability to heal.

 5. It’s an opportunity to be an example to our kids.